Pico-ROS/Pico-ROS-software/readme.md

 **Pico-ROS** is a small layer above [zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico) working with [rmw-zenoh](https://github.com/ros2/rmw_zenoh) designed to provide easy interaction with ROS.

-This repository provides two independant modules:
+This repository provides the following modules:

 ### picoros
 Provides abstractions for ROS: